 and that’s not all.
 With the language, developers have had more time to think strategically instead of endlessly correcting code itself as compared to C++ or Java.
 It allowed the company to optimize time for development without any harm to results.
 Now PayPal builds, tests, and releases pipelines with Go.

 The company used Python for the majority of back-end services, and when they needed better performance, they turned to C. It seemed to be an appropriate solution, but with C the code maintainability had something to be desired.
 There are not many C developers, and if something goes wrong, companies have no guarantee that they would quickly find a programmer to help.

 Bitly was searching for a simple language which can deliver a high performance.
-They wanted to find a language which would combine the advantages of Python and C. And Go became this language.
-Since Bitly started to use Go in their own project (NSQ), the team has noticed that:
+They wanted to find a language which would combine the advantages of Python and C. And Golang became this language.
+Since Bitly started to use it in their own project (NSQ), the team has noticed that: